rehierl/abstract-properties/16-x-tree-encodings/_remarks.md

 - a stack-of-stacks is consistent with the scope closing order
 - if exit-events of multiple scopes match the same end-tag?
 - hint - last opened, first closed - a consequence of DI-RE

+an order-preserving tree traversal must be used
+- no operation executed while traversing a tree may produce conflicting results